ellipinnock/2014-02-03-TGAC/lessons/thw-python/data-structures/tutorial.md

 ## Assigning Variables to Other Variables

-Something that might cause you headaches in the future is how python deals with assignment of one variable to another.
+Something that might cause you headaches in the future is how Python deals with assignment of one variable to another.
 When you set a variable equal to another, both variables point to the same thing.
 Changing the first one ends up changing the second.
 Be careful about this fact.